-LIFE Ionizers has said this many times before, in several articles: Alkaline water is NOT oxygenated water.”
-In fact, alkaline water is rich in excess hydrogen, it is not rich oxygen!
+LIFE Ionizers has said this many times before, in several articles: Alkaline water is NOT oxygenated.”
+In fact, alkaline water is rich in potential hydrogen, not oxygen!
 Anybody who claims that alkaline water is oxygenated does not understand basic chemistry: Alkaline water has a higher pH than regular water.
 The “H” in pH stands for hydrogen.
 Claims that alkaline water is oxygenated are completely bogus.
 Your body can’t breathe oxygenated water, you need gills for that.
 Your intestines do not absorb oxygen, your lungs absorb oxygen.

-Dr. Go is right to speak out against claims that alkaline water is oxygenated – it’s not.
+Dr. Hartigan-Go is right to speak out against claims that alkaline water is oxygenated – it’s not.
 Claims about alkaline water being oxygenated is something that LIFE Ionizers has spoken out against for years.
-Dr. Go also questioned claims that alkaline water can raise blood pH, but two clinical studies on humans show that it does.
-We here at LIFE Ionizers feel strongly that Dr. Go is working from bogus information.
-Sadly, health professionals like Dr. Go can’t possibly give good advice about alkaline water when they are given bogus information.
+Dr. Go also questioned claims that alkaline water can raise blood pH.
+Here are two clinical studies on humans show that it does raise blood pH:

-Does alkaline water affect your blood pH level?
+How alkaline water affects your blood pH level

-So is Dr. Go right?
-According to the study: Hydrogen-Rich Water Affected Blood Alkalinity in Physically Active Men, he’s wrong.
-Alkaline water can raise blood pH within the healthy pH range for blood (pH of 7.35 – 7.45).
-The study was a placebo-controlled, fully randomized interventional clinical study – the gold standard for medical studies.
+This study was a placebo-controlled, fully randomized interventional clinical study – the gold standard for medical studies.
 It compared the effect of drinking plain bottled water vs. alkaline water on the blood pH of 52 physically active men.
 The study showed that alkaline water can raise blood pH under two conditions of metabolic acidosis.
 Metabolic acidosis is a condition where the blood pH temporarily drops to unsafe levels.
 There are two kinds of metabolic acidosis that were induced for this study:

 - Exercise induced acidosis – Blood pH lowered by exercise-induced acidity